dellalibera/td-gammon/README.md

 ---
 ### <a name="plot"></a>Plot Wins
-Instead of evaluating the agent during training (it can require some time especially if you evaluate against `gnubg` - difficuly `world_class`), you can load all the saved models in a folder, and evaluate each model (saved at different time during training) against one or more opponents.
+Instead of evaluating the agent during training (it can require some time especially if you evaluate against `gnubg` - difficulty `world_class`), you can load all the saved models in a folder, and evaluate each model (saved at different time during training) against one or more opponents.
 The models in the directory should be of the same type (i.e the structure of the network should be the same for all the models in the same folder).

 To plot the wins against `gnubg`, run on Ubuntu (or where `gnubg` is installed):
 ```
 gnubg -t -p /path/to/bridge.py
 ```
-In the example below the trained model is going to be evaluated against `gnubg` on two different difficulties levels - beginner and advanced:
+In the example below the trained model is going to be evaluated against `gnubg` on two different difficulties levels - `beginner` and `advanced`:`
 ```
 (tdgammon) $ python /path/to/main.py plot --save_path /path/to/saved_models/myexp --hidden_units 40 --episodes 10 --opponent random,gnubg --dst /path/to/experiments --type nn --difficulty beginner,advanced --host GNUBG_HOST --port GNUBG_PORT
 ```
 To visualize the plots:
 ```
 (tdgammon) $ tensorboard --logdir=runs/path/to/experiment/ --host localhost --port 8001